al-matty/soma/README.md

 Soma fixes this by extracting biomarker data from your PDFs, standardizing everything to SI units, tracking changes over time, and generating clean markdown summaries.
 You can see at a glance which values are out of range, how they've trended, and whether a supplement or lifestyle change correlates with improvement.

-Combined with a lifestyle and supplement profile, the generated knowledge base gives an LLM agent ("Dr. Claude") the full context it needs to reason about your health - flag patterns a single lab report wouldn't reveal, prepare pre-visit summaries for your doctor, or help you design and evaluate personal health experiments.
+Combined with a lifestyle and supplement profile, the generated knowledge base can provide an LLM agent the full context it needs to reason about your health - flag patterns a single lab report wouldn't reveal, prepare pre-visit summaries for your doctor, or help you design and evaluate personal health experiments.

 ## Privacy

 Soma does not send any data anywhere by default.
 All health data - biomarkers, genetic variants, profile files, generated reports - stays on your machine in a local DuckDB database and gitignored files.
 Nothing is committed to version control.

-Cloud LLM usage (Anthropic API) is opt-in and only triggered when you explicitly run extraction or baseline commands.
+Cloud LLM usage (Anthropic API) is opt-in and only triggered when you explicitly run the `extract` (part of `run`) or `update-baseline` command.
 When using the API, you can redact personal information (name, address, DOB, insurance IDs) before data is sent - copy `profile/templates/redact.template.yml` to `profile/redact.yml` and list the strings to redact.
 For PDFs, matches are blacked out in the copy sent to the API (the original file is never modified).
 For text-based API calls (like `update-baseline`), matches are replaced with `[REDACTED_N]` placeholders before sending and restored in the response so your local files keep the real values.
 For sensitive documents like genetic reports, you can use `--method manual` to extract data without the PDF ever leaving your machine.

 For image-based PDFs (scanned or photographed documents), the software redaction in `redact.yml` may not catch all text reliably.
 The safest approach is to physically cover personal information - for example with small strips of paper - before scanning or photographing the document.

 But keep in mind, genetic data in general is permanent and reveals information about your relatives.
 And biomarker panels can be re-identifying, redaction or not.
-Consider these risks before sending health data to any cloud provider.
+Consider these risks before sending health data to any cloud provider, or use a local LLM.
 See [PRIVACY_DISCLAIMER.md](PRIVACY_DISCLAIMER.md) for a detailed discussion.

 ## Quick Start